Our Forest, Our Community

 During the 85th Texas Legislature, S.B.
 1964 was introduced, at the request of Texas A&M, to authorize the use or lease of land within the Jones State Forest "for the construction of buildings or improvements for multipurpose uses, including academic, research, and private commercial uses..."

 Many citizens of Conroe, The Woodlands, and surrounding communities strongly opposed the degradation of this local treasure and spoke against any development of the forest.
 After the substantial public outcry, a substitute bill was submitted that included language for the protection of 100% of the forest and the preservation of its original intent.
 This bill passed the Texas Senate, but failed to receive a vote in the House floor and died with the end of the close of the 85th legislature.
 Learn more about S.B.
 1964

 At this time, Jones State Forest remains unprotected.
 S. B. 1964 was not the first time Jones State Forest was threatened by development and it will certainly not be the last.
-Save Jones State Forest is working to raise awareness of this threat and advocate for the preservation of Jones State Forest for future generations.
+Save Jones State Forest is working to raise awareness and advocate for the preservation of Jones State Forest for future generations.